 An Eye for an Eye

 Celebrated mystery writer, Tess Thorne (Maria Bello - Prisoners) is heading home following a speaking engagement with some of her fans when she suffers a flat tyre on a back road.
-When a stranger pulls up and offers to change her tyre for her she is more than happy.
+When a stranger pulls up and offers to change her tyre for her she is extremely grateful.
 That is until the man not only hits her but then repeatedly rapes her before dragging her body in to a drainage pipe, leaving her for dead.
 Having come around in the dark Tess manages to make it home and rather than reporting what happened to the police, going to the hospital or telling her friends she cleans herself up and bides her time.
 It is then that she sets about using her skills as a mystery writer to not only work out who raped her and whether he was planning it all along but also a way of getting revenge with out being caught.
 The question is will Tess like everything she discovers?

 "Big Driver" is a curious movie because one side of it is extremely simple and it is for me the dominant side as writer Tess decides to use her skills as a writer to seek revenge on the man who raped her.
 And this side of the movie doesn't hold back when it comes to the violence with a rape scene which whilst not as in your face as some more notorious rape/revenge movies is still a lot more graphic than you might expect and can deal with from a movie which lets face it was made for TV.
 But at the same time it is this side which is not only obvious and obviously twisted but has a playing loose with reality aspect about it which you get from made for TV movies.